|

 much documentation of the progress.

-just figured I would the spend time working on the layout instead of
+I just figured I would the spend time working on the layout

-vertically and back to horizontally MANY times during the wiring process.
-This
+the sections vertically and back to horizontally MANY times during the wiring

-mainline track centers are approximately 3” throughout the entire layout.
-While
+The mainline track centers are approximately 3” throughout the

 owned on any piece of track without concern of derailing or sideswiping